 Lateral sinus lift

 A lateral sinus lift is also referred to as direct or internal.
 Specialists perform this method more often.
-It is used for cases in which the bone needs to be augmented more excessively.
+It is used in cases where the bone needs to be augmented more extensively.

 Here is what the procedure looks like step-by-step:

-3. A small hole is cut and the sinus membrane is pushed upwards into the cavity.
+A small hole is cut, and the sinus membrane is pushed upwards into the cavity.

-4. The empty area is then filled with bone graft material and the gum is stitched up.
+The empty area is then filled with bone graft material, and the gum is stitched up.

 Osteotome sinus lift

 An osteotome sinus lift (otherwise called indirect or external) is the less invasive technique.
-It is used when the bone doesn’t need to be augmented by that big an amount, so by less than 4mm.
+It is used when the bone does not need to be augmented by that much, so by less than 4mm.
 Patients with polyps, retention cysts, or mucosal thickening are good candidates for this method.

 The procedure is carried out in the following manner:

-4. The sinus floor is then tapped with an instrument called an osteotome.
+The sinus floor is then tapped with an osteotome.
 This way it becomes lifted.

 This approach involves a lower risk of postoperative complications.
 It can also be less costly than a lateral sinus lift.